 California, by population, is the largest state in the country.
 There are approximately 34,273,969 drivers in the state.
-Because of this large number and the presence of heavily populous cities, such as Los Angeles and San Francisco, insurance rates can be very high because of the potential for accidents.
+Because of this large number and the presence of heavily populous cities, such as Los Angeles and San Francisco, auto insurance rates can be very high because of the potential for car accidents.

 Table of contents